-During your lifetime, Participating Whole Life Insurance can:
+During your lifetime, Participating Whole Life Insurance can build cash value due to dividends that you can use for:

 ● Supplement your retirement income;